Eastbourne: 21st century

 In 2009, the new Towner Gallery was opened, abutting the listed Congress Theatre built in 1963.

 In 2016–19 extensive remodelling work was undertaken to the prominent Arndale Centre, which takes up most of the town centre, and was originally built by Legal & General Assurance in the 1980s.

-This was then renamed The Beacon.
-The remodelling including the addition of a brand new cinema run by Cineworld.
+The town’s retail area, including a pedestrianised road and The Beacon, the main shopping mall, which has a catchment of 300,000 people had an £85 million retail extension creating 570 jobs, it was renamed from The Arndale Centre to The Beacon in November 2018.
+The expanded centre, including a new cinema run by Cineworld.

 On 22 November 2019, a fire broke out in the basement of the Claremont Hotel.
 The nearby Pier Hotel was also evacuated.